rhydiant/geo-flutter/README.md

     flutter package get

-Start a [simulator](https://github.com/rhydiant/geo-flutterio/wiki/Simulators) or connect a device and run;
+Start a [simulator](https://github.com/rhydiant/geo-flutterio/wiki/Simulators) and do `flutter run`.

+To run on a device (with release optimizations):

     flutter run --release